About Me

 As I said in my interview with Sandy Wells, “I got into ballroom dancing to try to reconnect with my husband.
 It didn’t work.
 He wouldn’t go to the lessons.
 I took private lessons for five months.
 When I danced, I forgot all about my problems.
 My legs got stronger, and I became lighter on my feet.”

 One year after first filing for a divorce, I filed again.
 During that year, my anxiety grew.
 The more I tried to pull my former husband closer, the more he resisted.
 The good news is I re-learned a valuable lesson I learned when I was younger and being bullied: there’s no need to convince anyone of anything.
 Trying to do so is a disadvantage because it is motivated by fear, and fear carries its own seed of destruction.
-Once again, I tried too hard to make the right impression with my husband, and when I could not, I felt great anxiety, which indicates that my mind was tuning into fearful, rather than faithful, thoughts.
+Once again, I tried too hard to make the right impression with my husband, and when I could not, I felt great anxiety, which indicated that my mind was tuning into fearful, rather than faithful, thoughts.
 It’s no wonder then that my efforts were not perceived as loving.

 However, I was able to hold onto an unshakable faith in God.
 I filed for divorce as a way of being willing to surrender my limited perspectives and exchange my thoughts and feelings for the faith that problems can be miraculously solved.